premchander-revature/interviewquestions/Log4J_IS/Log4J_Int_spe.md

 ---

-3. Define what are the other support objects in Log4j?
+3.What are the support objects in Log4j?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)